droodman/julia.ado/README.md

 # julia.ado
 This Stata package gives Stata users access to Julia.
 It contains three kinds of tools:
-1. A "jl:" prefix command that lets you send single-line commands from the Stata prompt to Julia and see the results.
+1. A `jl:` prefix command that lets you send single-line commands from the Stata prompt to Julia and see the results.
+Or, if typed by itself, `jl` starts an interactive Julia session in Stata.
 2. Subcommands such as `jl save` and `jl use` for copying data between Julia and Stata.
 3. Julia functions for reading and writing Stata variables, macros, matrices, and scalars.